laravel/docs/helpers.md

 <a name="method-class-basename"></a>
 #### `class_basename()` {#collection-method}

--The `class_basename` returns the class name of the given class with the class' namespace removed:
+The `class_basename` returns the class name of the given class with the class' namespace removed:

     $class = class_basename('Foo\Bar\Baz');